When the skin blossoms - Rosacea: treatment, care and tips

 8 Optimally customized: Customized rosacea treatment plan

 Patients with rosacea cannot be lumped together - there is therefore no standardized treatment approach.
-If you want to prevent the onset of rosacea from progressing, you should see a dermatologist at an early stage.
+If you want to prevent the onset of rosacea from progressing further and further, you should see a dermatologist at an early stage.
 The sooner you counteract the onset of rosacea, the better!
 Together we can develop a therapy concept tailored to your individual needs.
 The treatment of rosacea generally depends on the type, symptoms and severity.
 However, each treatment strategy should be individually tailored to the patient.

 Intensive care is often sufficient at the first signs of rosacea.
 The main aim here is to prevent and reduce redness.
 True to the motto: don't shoot sparrows with cannons straight away, a special skin care cream can work wonders Treat.
 However, if you are already in the first stage, over-the-counter creams or ointments are often no longer sufficient.
 Instead, anti-inflammatory products come to the fore.
 With more advanced rosacea, many people can no longer manage with external treatment alone.
 Temporary internal treatment is then also recommended.
 Your dermatologist can prescribe a targeted therapy and thus increase the chances of successful treatment.
 However, it is even more important to adjust your lifestyle.
 Whatever increases the redness to face should be avoided at all costs and provoking factors should be avoided.